tinker495/PuXle/README.md

 - [Xtructure](https://github.com/tinker495/Xtructure): JAX-optimized data structures used as a backend for PuXle.
 - [JAxtar](https://github.com/tinker495/JAxtar): JAX-native parallelizable A* and Q* solver that uses PuXle as its planning and puzzle implementation backend.

+## 🤝 Contributing and Feedback

+We welcome contributions, bug reports, and feature requests!
+Since the author is still learning about this research field, we particularly appreciate feedback and suggestions for improvements from the community.
+Please feel free to:

+- Open issues for bugs or feature requests
+- Submit pull requests with improvements
+- Provide feedback on PDDL implementation or other features
+- Share your research use cases and requirements

+Your input helps make PuXle better for the entire AI research community!